YuehHanChen/Telco_Customer_Churn_Analysis/README.md

 ## Key Insights for Presentation

 > 1. The average LTV of 80% of those who unsubscribed is 750 dollars, and its tenures is near 10 months.
 On the other hand, the average LTV of top 20% of those who unsubscribed is 4750 dollars, and its tenures is near 50 months.
-And the ratio by the sum of total LTV by each groups is 750*4 : 4750 = 1 : 1.6, **which suggests we should focus on serving those 20% customers with high LTV**, which brought 60%(1.6/2.6) of our revenue.
+And the ratio by the sum of total LTV by each groups is 750*4 : 4750 = 1 : 1.6, **which suggests we should focus on serving those 20% customers with high LTV**, which brought 60%(1.6/2.6) of our revenue from leaked customers

 > 2. 80%(low LTV) of leaked customers only stayed under 10 months.